formtools/core/TESTS.md

 It's very early days with testing Form Tools, but the ball is now rolling.

-Form Tools comes with PHPUnit tests which can be ran locally.
-The _Selenium_ tests are currently just being added and _only intended for automated testing on the main Core repo via Travis_.
-Down the road I'll open them up for local execution, but not yet.
-One thing at a time.

-Only the Core currently has tests.
-I'll be adding them to modules later.
+Form Tools comes with PHPUnit tests for the PHP and jest tests for the FE code.

 #### Tags/Releases